GenesysCloudBlueprints/chat-assistant-blueprint/blueprint/index.md

 ---
-title: Deployment Guide for Chat Assistant on Genesys Cloud
+title: Deployment Guide for Messaging Assistant on Genesys Cloud
 author: agnes.corpuz
 indextype: blueprint
 icon: blueprint
 image: images/flowchart.png
 category: 6
 summary: |
-  This Genesys Blueprint provides instructions for deploying a chat assistant on Genesys Cloud.
-The Chat Assistant actively listens to the chat interaction and suggest responses based on keywords.
-Sending messages and the typing indicator features of the Chat API will be convenient in this scenario.
+  This Genesys Blueprint provides instructions for deploying a messaging assistant on Genesys Cloud.
+The Messaging Assistant actively listens to the messaging interaction and suggest responses based on keywords.
+Sending messages and the typing indicator features of the Messaging API will be convenient in this scenario.
 ---
 :::{"alert":"primary","title":"About Genesys Cloud Blueprints","autoCollapse":false}
 Genesys Cloud blueprints were built to help you jump-start building an application or integrating with a third-party partner.